shawnschulz/ask-dolly/README.md

 pip install -r requirements
 ```

-If running from online, first time you run:
+If running from online for the first time run:

 ```
 python3 ask_dolly.py --from_online --memory_dir /path/to/ask-dolly --model_dir /path/to/model_dir --prompt "Hello!
 How are you?"